Frequently Asked Questions

 Some solicitors have the opportunity to apply for a certificate (higher rights) which allows them to carry out the same type of work as barristers.
 When awarded the certificate the solicitor can go to court and represent his/her client and also carry out the trial advocacy.
 Most defendants will want a specialist criminal barrister representing them.
 Remember you can choose your court representative and it is important you are clear about this from an early stage.

 I normally charge my time on a fixed fee basis.
+Contact me for a free consultation and to learn more about my fees.

 I specialise in serious criminal law and regulation.
 Please have a look around my website for further details.